cgiacomini/vagrant--kubernetes/examples/011-Storage/003-configmap/README.md

 ```

 ## ConfigMap for configfiles
 We can create configmaps to provide configuration files; the PODs will use them as a mounted volume which contains the cofiguration file.

 The following yaml file define a configMap named **cm-example**.
-This configMap define  configuration file the contains a couple of lines as example.
+This configMap define a configuration file that contains a couple of lines as example.
 ***002-cm-example.yaml***
 ```
 apiVersion: v1